lakesite/aeon/README.md

 Status event records belong to an organization, and may reference an application, system, and/or service.
-Applications should include status reports that are central to the app itself, such as versioneye or sentry reports.
+Applications should include status reports that are central to the app itself, such as snyk or sentry reports.
 Services may include logs or events from

 ### Organization ###